Spotlighting Task-Relevant Features: Object-Centric Representations for Better Generalization in Robotic Manipulation: Benchmarks and Experimental setup

 \section{Benchmarks and Experimental setup}

-\paragraph{Environments and tasks} To comprehensively evaluate visual representations for robot manipulation, we selected three environments, two in simulation and one in the real world, chosen for their diversity in task complexity, embodiment, and visual structure.
+\paragraph{Environments and tasks} To comprehensively evaluate visual representations for robot manipulation, we selected \textbf{three environments}, two in simulation and one in the real world, chosen for their diversity in task complexity, embodiment, and visual structure.

 In simulation, we use MetaWorld \cite{yu2021metaworldbenchmarkevaluationmultitask}, a widely adopted benchmark consisting of tabletop manipulation tasks with a Sawyer robotic arm.
 MetaWorld provides a controlled, standardized setting, making it ideal for evaluating representations in simple, single-object scenarios and testing basic generalization (distractors, texture, and lighting).
+We use the same task set as in~\cite{jiang2024robots}.

-To assess scalability and multi-object reasoning, we also include LIBERO-90 \cite{liu2023libero}, a recent benchmark featuring complex scenes across kitchens, offices, and living rooms.
-LIBERO tasks involve multiple objects with diverse appearances and affordances, emphasizing combinatorial generalization and reasoning about object interactions, conditions under which object-centric representations are expected to provide a strong advantage over traditional dense or global features.
-However, LIBERO's benchmark do not introduce any distributional shifts for evaluation.
+To assess multi-object reasoning, we also include LIBERO \cite{liu2023libero}, a recent benchmark featuring scenes across kitchens, offices, and living rooms.
+We train and evaluate on the LIBERO-90 tasks, which involve multiple objects with diverse appearances and affordances, emphasizing combinatorial generalization and reasoning about object interactions.
+However, LIBERO's benchmark does not introduce any distributional shifts for evaluation.
 So we only report results on the training distribution.

 For real-world evaluation, we deploy a Franka robotic arm on a set of four tabletop manipulation tasks, Figure~\ref{fig:tasks_real} provides an overview of the setup used.
-This setup allows us to test the practical effectiveness of object-centric representations under real-world embodiment constraints and visual noise.
+For each task, we collected 50 expert demonstrations via teleoperation.
+Task success is computed using success rate.
+A trial is a success if the final physical configuration meets the task-specific criteria: the bowls are nested inside the pan, the screwdriver is contained within the closed drawer, all cans are positioned inside the bin, or the plates are inside the slots of the dish rack.